dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

 </div>
 ```

-18. <pre>
+22. <pre>
         Hello, World!
     </pre>
-19. <div>
+23. <div>
         <pre>
             Hello, World!
         </pre>
     </div>

-These both feel like they should contain the same text "Hello, World!", but 18.
+These both feel like they should contain the same text "Hello, World!", but 22.
-is preceded by 4 spaces while 19. is preceded by 8 spaces and trailed with a
+is preceded by 4 spaces while 23. is preceded by 8 spaces and trailed with a
 newline and another 4 spaces (because that last indent comes after the newline,
 it triggers the trailing newline behavior mentioned earlier and we get a blank
 line at the end).

+So while `<pre>` does solve a number of whitespace issues I've described, it
+causes a whole separate set of developer experience (DX) issues which make it
+harder and less ergonomic to use correctly.

 #### `white-space`

 [The `white-space` CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/white-space)
 adds even more complexity to this.
 It supports `white-space: pre;` which can
 basically opt-in any element to the `<pre>` tag's parsing rules.
 It also
-supports `pre-line`, `pre-wrap` and a few option possibilities to further
+supports `pre-line`, `pre-wrap` and a few other possible options to further
 configure the behavior for specific use cases.

 ### `&nbsp;`